All Episodes

 However, and this is not to make excuses for them.

-I'm just telling you I know where they are.
+I'm just telling you, I know where they are.

-The Democrats or the Republicans really believe they've they've been snookered by another faulty premise put forth by the left.
+The Democrats or the Republicans really believe they've been snookered by another faulty premise put forth by the left.

 They really believe this.

-They some this has been etched into their souls, and it is one of the most frustrating things to go through.
+This has been etched into their souls, and it is one of the most frustrating things to go through because the independents are leaving Democrats in droves right now.

 The Republicans aren't doing anything.

-But the Republicans fear that if they jumped on board, started criticizing, say Harry Reed in public or Bernie Sanders, that that would stop the flow of independence from the Democrats to the Republicans because they've bought the notion that these independents are somehow the nicest, sweetest, purest people, and the first sign of partisanship, they run to the Democrat Party.
+But the Republicans fear that if they jumped on board, started criticizing, say, Harry Reid in public or Bernie Sanders, that that would stop the flow of independence from the Democrats to the Republicans because they've bought the notion that these independents are somehow the nicest, sweetest, purest people.

 It's bogus, but that's what they believe.

-Did you hear that uh Senator Schumer on a shuttle from Washington to or New York to Washington may have called a flight attendant, which a federal employee, uh he's a federal employee, uh, may have called the flight attendant a B.I. itch.
+Did you hear that Senator Schumer on a shuttle from Washington to, or New York to Washington, may have called a flight attendant, which a federal employee, he's a federal employee, may have called the flight attendant a BIH because she wanted him to turn the cell phone off.

-I'm I'm Senator Schumer.
+I'm Senator Schumer.

-Now I have a question for the Washington Post.
+Now, I have a question for the Washington Post.

 Export Selection